Image

 Upgrading external spaces for function, flexibility and sustainability

-The project is more than a construction programme it’s a strategic investment in Scotland’s future.
-Now formally approved by the UK and Scottish Governments and Falkirk Council, the centre has become the second initiative within the £100 million Falkirk and Grangemouth Growth Deal to move forward.
-With £4 million of Scottish Government capital funding, the facility will become the country’s largest dedicated space for heritage and traditional skills training.
+The project is more than a construction programme – it’s a strategic investment in Scotland’s future.
+After formal approval by the UK and Scottish Governments and Falkirk Council, the centre has become the second initiative within the £100m Falkirk and Grangemouth Growth Deal to move forward.
+With £4m of Scottish Government capital funding, the facility will become the country’s largest dedicated space for heritage and traditional skills training.

 “This is an exciting new project for Scottish Canal and a significant milestone for Lock 16: Scotland’s Centre for Excellence and Traditional Skills.
 The project has only been made possible through support of our funding partners and we look forward to working with local communities as construction gets underway to ensure the centre delivers lasting benefits.
 The centre will play a vital role in protecting heritage skills, supporting training and apprenticeships and investing in the future of our canal network.